-- The Senior Designated Safeguarding Lead (DG) should ensure the school policies are known and used appropriately: - ❖ Ensure the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this. - ❖ Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the MSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - ❖ Where pupils leave the school ensure their child protection file is transferred to the new school or college as soon as possible.
+- The Head Teacher / DSL should ensure the school policies are known and used appropriately: - ❖ Ensure the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this. - Communicating this policy to parents via school website - ❖ Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - ❖ Link with the MSP to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - ❖ Where pupils leave the school ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.

-Managing allegations of abuse against staff, (including the DSL) and Volunteers
+Managing allegations of abuse against staff, including supply teachers, volunteers

-Any person who receives or wishes to make an allegation about a member of staff or volunteers or any persons outside the school by a pupil, parent or another staff member, must report the matter immediately to the HT or the Chair of Trustees if the allegation is against the HT.
+Any person who receives or wishes to make an allegation about a member of staff, supply teachers and volunteers or any persons outside the school by a pupil, parent or another staff member, must report the matter immediately to the HT or the Chair of Trustees if the allegation is against the HT.
 The HT / Chair of Trustees will then follow the procedures set out in the flow chart below.